Welcome to Buckton Fields

 Q. What type(s) of homes will be built?

-The new development would meet the needs and aspirations of the local community in providing a wide range of accommodation types which would include two, three and four bedroom quality homes and apartments built to the highest industry standards, including the provision of much needed affordable housing.
-This will cater for a diverse mix of residents which, in turn, will help to create a vibrant and active community.
+The new development will provide a wide range of accommodation types including two, three and four bedroom quality homes and apartments built to the highest industry standards, including provision for affordable housing.
+This will cater for a diverse mix of residents and help create a vibrant and active community.

 Q. How high will the buildings be?